jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   table.header([*Benefits (The Good)*], [*Risks (The Bad)*]), table.hline(stroke: 1pt),
   [
-    - *Diet:* At the best outcome, the patient could eat a full serving size without reacting
+    - *Diet:* At the best outcome, patients can eat a full serving size of allergen without reacting.

     - *Safety:* Much lower risk of a scary reaction from accidental bites.

-    - *Anxiety:* Less fear when going to restaurants or school: both for the patient and families.
+    - *Anxiety:* Less fear when going to restaurants or school.
   ],
   [
-    - *EoE:* Around 3% (probably lower in toddlers): if it occurs we consider stopping OIT and involving our Gastroenterology specialists. (not sure if cause or association since EoE is more common in those with food allergies in general; in some select cases we elect to continue)
+    - *Food pipe (esophagus) inflammation:*\ During OIT, around 3% develop inflammation of their esophagus.
+This condition is more common in those with food allergies in general, and we're not sure if OIT causes this, or is simply a bystander.
+If this occurs, we consider stopping OIT and involving our Gastroenterology specialists.
+In the majority of patients, this inflammation is transient and goes away when OIT is stopped.

-    - *Reactions:* Mild reactions (itchy mouth, mild hives) *are common and expected, especially during the build-up phase*.
-Severe reactions are rare especially in pre-schoolers but possible.
+    - *Allergic reactions:* Mild reactions (itchy mouth, mild hives) *are common and expected, especially during the build-up phase*.
+Severe reactions are rare, especially in preschoolers.
   ],
 )